Water your plants with demineralized water?

 of reading

-Do you have a water container for your iron and wonder if your plants would like it too?
-Or perhaps you're looking for a solution to that white deposit that stains the leaves of your Ficus?
+Do you have a jug of water for your iron and wonder if your plants would like it too?
+Or perhaps you're looking for a solution against that white deposit that stains the leaves of your Ficus?

-Tap water is often too hard (calcium-rich) for some delicate plants.
-Demineralized water seems to be the perfect solution.
-It's pure, chlorine-free, and free of limescale.
+Tap water is often too hard (calcareous) for some delicate plants.
+Demineralized water seems to be the miracle solution.
+It is pure, chlorine-free, and lime-free.

-But be careful: using it undiluted and all the time can cause deficiencies.
+But beware: used pure and all the time, it can cause deficiencies.
 Let's discover together when to use it and for which plants.

 Protect your investment

-A beautiful spray bottle deserves good water.
-By using demineralized water in our brass model, you'll maintain a perfect mist year after year.
+A beautiful mister deserves good water.
+By using demineralized water in our brass model, you maintain a perfect mist year after year.

 - ✨ Zero Trace: Your plants stay shiny and clean.